coracle-social/zooid/README.md

 Contains information related to data persistence.

 - `events` - the location of the sqlite database file used to store events.
 Defaults to `./data/{my-relay}/events`.
+- `media` - the location of the sqlite database file used to store file metadata.
+Defaults to `./data/{my-relay}/media`.

 ### Example